Free Shipping on orders over $3,000.

 • Restricted kitchen area: One of the biggest challenges with G-shaped kitchen layouts is ensuring proper access to the kitchen work area.
 You may have to settle for a shorter peninsula in exchange for a wider entrance.

-Still wondering whether a G-shaped kitchen layout will work best in your space?
-We answered some of the most frequently asked questions to help you decide.
+Still unsure if a G-shaped kitchen layout will work best in your home?
+Here are answers to some frequently asked questions to help you decide.

 A G-shaped kitchen, also known as a peninsula kitchen, extends the popular U-shaped kitchen by adding a fourth side to the layout, resembling the letter "G." This additional side is typically a peninsula that serves as an integrated eating area or breakfast bar.